-This article compares a loan against property with a home loan and helps you to choose the best one for you when you are in need of urgent cash.
+This article compares a loan against property with a home loan and helps you to choose the best one for you when you are in need of urgent cash business lines of credit.

 You can avail of a home loan when you need- funds to purchase a newly constructed house, to buy a new house, or to buy land where you intend to construct a house.

 Properties of a Home Loan

 - You have to acquaint yourself with the loan jargon and financial terms used in the home loan application process.